godotengine/godot-docs/classes/class_audioeffectnotchfilter.rst

 Brief Description
 -----------------

-Adds a notch filter to the Audio Bus.
+Adds a notch filter to the Audio bus.

 Description
 -----------